 The EPA's aluminum criteria for Oregon are based on EPA's 2018 final Clean Water Act section 304(a) national recommended freshwater aquatic life criteria for aluminum (see the link to EPA's criteria document below).
 The aluminum criteria values can be calculated using EPA's Aluminum Criteria Calculator.
 The calculator derives instantaneous aluminum criteria values, which change based on water chemistry, including pH, dissolved organic carbon and total hardness levels.
 These parameters affect aluminum toxicity because they change aluminum bioavailability.
 Bioavailability describes whether a chemical form is accessible to an organism.
 For example, aluminum is more bioavailable to aquatic organisms when it is dissolved in the water than when it is bound within rocks.
 Input parameters (pH, dissolved organic carbon, and total hardness) are entered into the Aluminum Criteria Calculator to determine the instantaneous criteria values for a given set of water chemistry conditions.
 The aluminum criteria values are the output of the Aluminum Criteria Calculator.

 Aluminum standard application

-	Aluminum bioavailability, and therefore toxicity, is affected by pH, dissolved organic carbon, and hardness.
-DEQ is reviewing the pre-publication federal aluminum rule for Oregon and is developing implementation procedures for its water quality programs using the Aluminum Criteria Calculator.
+Aluminum bioavailability and toxicity are affected by pH, dissolved organic carbon, and total hardness.
+DEQ has developed procedures to apply the aluminum standard in its water quality programs using the Aluminum Criteria Calculator.
+These procedures and a supporting analyses document can be found below.
 The calculator can be downloaded in either the excel format or R code and data format below.
-When procedures have been finalized, aluminum standard interpretation and application guidance will be linked below.